skthomasjr/Cryptocurrency.Blockchain/README.md

 Cryptocurrency.Blockchain is a library for interacting with the Blockchain Data API provided by Blockchain.info.

+The API library is implemented using NetClient.Rest - a generic & asyncronous REST API client that allows you to make API calls using LINQ syntax.
+Current API call support:

 API Call | Supported
 --- | :---:
 Block Height |